adam-r-kowalski/atom/README.md

 ### Your first Mantis program

 Mantis has a straightforward syntax that is easy to read and write.
-Here is a simple Neuron program that defines a function to calculate the square of a number:
+Here is a simple Mantis program that defines a function to calculate the square of a number:

 ```zig
 square = fn(x: i32) i32 { x^2 }